 - 1/2 tsp coriander powder

 - 1/2 tsp black pepper powder

-- 1/2 tsp red chili powder, or to taste
+- 1/2 tsp red chili powder or to taste

-- 3 large (1 to 1 1/4 lb) green zucchini squash, washed, peeled and cut into 1/8-inch half-moons
+- 3 large (1 to 1 1/4 lb) green zucchini squash washed, peeled and cut into 1/8-inch half-moons

-- 1 small green chili pepper, sliced
+- 1 small green chili pepper sliced

 - 1/2 tsp turmeric powder

-- 1/4 cup chopped cilantro (for garnish)
+- 1/4 cup chopped cilantro for garnish

 - Lower the heat to medium and add the garlic, ginger and cumin seeds.
 Sauté until the raw smell of the ginger and garlic disappears, about 20-30 seconds.
-Add the cubed tomatoes, salt, coriander powder, black pepper powder, and red chili powder.
+Add the cubed tomato, salt, coriander powder, black pepper powder, and red chili powder.
 Sauté for a minute, then stir in the zucchini and 1/4 cup of water.
 Mix well, ensuring that the zucchini is well coated.

-- When the water has completely dried up and it the zucchini is very well cooked, remove from heat and garnish with cilantro, if desired.
-It is typically eaten with roti or naan but you can serve it with any type of bread or even rice.
+- When the water has completely dried up and the zucchini is very well cooked, turn off the heat and garnish with cilantro, if desired.
+It is typically eaten with roti or naan but you can serve it with any type of bread or rice.